SBLOCKLAR/AdviceGenerator/README.md

 I'd like to make more generators like this.  i would also like to add the functionality that lets me go back, save advice, and even look up by particular advice id.

+I've created some special styles with Yoda today.
+I want to make a few other profiles that users can switch between that updates the styles and colors.

 ## Author

 - Website - [Sarah Beth Locklar | FE Web Dev](https://www.sarahbethlocklar.com)